WORD DOCUMENT INSTRUCTIONS

 Education & Employment

-This includes exploring different employment options, such as support for becoming self-employed and help from supported employment agencies
+This page provides information for you to explore the different employment options, such as support for becoming self-employed and help from supported employment agencies

-This includes being as healthy as possible in adult life
+This page provides information for you to explore the different ways for you to be as healthy as possible in adult life

 Halton’s Vision for improving outcomes for young people as they prepare for adult life